SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/cask-and-keg.md

 ---
-title: "Cask and Keg No. 3"
+name: "Cask and Keg No. 3"
 preview: "New bar coming soon to Sharrow Vale"
 description: "Cask and Keg is a newcommer to Sharrow Vale.
 We can't wait to see more from them soon!"
 type: "bar"